Data breach response and ICO notification - Bratby Law

 If a processor suffers the breach, is the controller still liable for the 72-hour notification?

 Yes.
 Under Article 33, controllers are responsible for notifications even if the processor is responsible for the breach itself.
-Many contracts incorrectly state that the processor will handle notification.
+A contract term stating that the processor will handle notification does not relieve the controller of this obligation.
 The controller must ensure that the processor notifies the controller immediately (the contract should require this as standard), and the controller then conducts triage and makes the decision on ICO notification.

 Representative experience